chiragramani/FlipperReleases/README.md

 1. Using https://www.npmjs.com/package/@electron/universal 1.3.4 as this is the latest stable release.

-Once Meta distributes a universal Flipper binary, this repository will be deleted.
+Note: this repository will be deleted when Meta starts distributing a universal Flipper binary.